Books on domestic, sexual and gender-based abuse and coercive control donated by Haven Horizons to Libraries Ireland

 Love's Labor: Essays on Women, Equality, and Dependency (Thinking Gender)

 This fascinating study of women carers explores the significance of dependency work by analysing John Rawls' influential liberal theory and two examples of public policy - welfare reform and family leave - to show how both theory and policy fail women when they miss the centrality of dependency to questions of justice.
 A vision of an equal society is required, one which recognizes that those who care for others require the support of the larger community.

-Emerging Challenges for Policy, Practice and Research in Europe.
+Responding To Domestic Violence: Emerging Challenges for Policy, Practice and Research in Europe

 This book describes how countries within and outside the EU are responding to the problem in policy, practice and research.
 Eminent academics and professionals from a range of European countries share their findings from new ground-breaking victim surveys, and weigh up the legal, social and healthcare challenges.

-Helping Your Children Heal the Wounds of Witnessing Abuse.
+When Dad Hurts Mum: Helping Your Children Heal the Wounds of Witnessing Abuse

 This revised and updated edition of "the most critically acclaimed book" (Publishers Weekly) on domestic violence includes information on the effect of the 1994 Violence Against Women Act, examines resources on the Internet, and details what you can do to help stop battering.

 Domestic Abuse, Homicide and Gender: Strategies for Policy and Practice

 Jane Monckton-Smith and Amanda Williams with Frank Mullane